HouseTrip/spec_requirer/README.md

 [![Build Status](https://travis-ci.org/HouseTrip/spec_requirer.png?branch=master)](https://travis-ci.org/HouseTrip/spec_requirer)
 [![Coverage Status](https://coveralls.io/repos/HouseTrip/spec_requirer/badge.png?branch=master)](https://coveralls.io/r/HouseTrip/spec_requirer?branch=master)

-Helps require files and manage the `LOAD_PATH` of application unit tests which do not boot the framework.
+Helps require files and manage the `$LOAD_PATH` of unit tests which do not boot a framework.

 For example in Rails if you want fast unit tests you do not boot Rails.
 However this means that "app/models" etc. are not added to the `LOAD_PATH`.